pstelzig/MoPyRegtest/examples/README.md

 ### Step 2: Reference results
 Create the folder `examples/test_Modelica_Electrical_Analog_Examples/references`.
-This is where the reference results for the models `Modelica.Electrical.Analog.Examples.HeatingResistor` and `Modelica.Electrical.Analog.Examples.CharacteristicIdealDiodes` shall be copied in the `.csv` format.
+This is where the reference results for the models `Modelica.Electrical.Analog.Examples.HeatingRectifier` and `Modelica.Electrical.Analog.Examples.CharacteristicIdealDiodes` shall be copied in the `.csv` format.
 In our case, you shall find

 ```
-examples/test_Modelica_Electrical_Analog_Examples/references/Modelica.Electrical.Analog.Examples.HeatingResistor_res.csv
 examples/test_Modelica_Electrical_Analog_Examples/references/Modelica.Electrical.Analog.Examples.CharacteristicIdealDiodes_res.csv
 ```